-Source: Primary data, 2023

 DISCUSSION

 The demographic profile of respondents in this study represents more than statistical information; it provides a clear clinical description of the population affected by cataracts.
 The predominance of female patients (57%) is consistent with global epidemiological trends and has been biologically associated with postmenopausal estrogen decline, a hormone that functions as a natural antioxidant and neuroprotective agent for the lens.14 Furthermore, the concentration of respondents in the 55–64 age group aligns with evidence indicating that cataract risk increases progressively with age.15 From a nursing perspective, these demographic characteristics are important in shaping educational delivery strategies, as this population is biologically vulnerable to sensory impairment and cognitive slowing.
 Therefore, interventions should be designed to accommodate these physiological limitations.15